Raghav-M-Daga/Chromabeat/README.md

 ### 🌅 **1) Brainstorming: Color- and sound-only game ideas**

-_I began by exploring games that rely purely on color.
-Using AI to ideate, I sifted through puzzle mechanics and emotion-boarding concepts.
-Many were interesting, but the most approachable, replayable, and instantly fun idea was a Simon Says variant that uses only colors (and later, tones as a sparse cue)._
+_We began by brainstorming the ideas what the game could be like.
+We wanted to combine the colors with the sounds so it would fit the game._

 ### 🏗️ **2) v0 UI: One-shot generation and initial build**

-_I defined a simple spec: four circular buttons and a central hint.
-Using v0, I generated a clean UI scaffold and wired a basic "sequence + playback + click to match" flow.
+_We defined a simple spec: four circular buttons and a central hint.
+Using v0, We generated a clean UI scaffold and wired a basic "sequence + playback + click to match" flow.
 The first pass established: four primary colors and placements, center hint space, simple tones via Web Audio, and round/turn state and scoring._

 ### 🎨 **3) Tailwind v4 and project setup**

-_I integrated Tailwind CSS v4 and switched PostCSS to the new plugin: `postcss.config.js` → `@tailwindcss/postcss`.
+_We integrated Tailwind CSS v4 and switched PostCSS to the new plugin: `postcss.config.js` → `@tailwindcss/postcss`.
 Utility-first styling with Tailwind; aliases configured via `tsconfig.json` (`@/_`→`./src/_`)._

 ### ⚡ **4) Refining gameplay: one-click rounds and clearer feedback**